 If you’re an aspiring content marketer, you’ll need to familiarize yourself on how to use content

-to drive traffic, leads, and engagement for the purpose of improving sales and customer retention.
+to drive traffic, leads, and engagement to improve sales and customer retention.

-Part of the job also includes determining an effective content marketing strategy that will fit what the company’s target audience is looking for.
-You’ll also need some basic SEO understanding, content development know-how, and content management skills in order to perform this role successfully.
+Part of the job also includes determining an effective content marketing strategy that will fit the company’s target audience is looking for.
+You’ll also need some basic SEO understanding, content development know-how, and content management skills to perform this role successfully.

 As a Promotions Director, your main role is in sales and marketing.
 Either you’re in charge of sales promotions or promotions that are aimed towards increasing brand awareness or audience reach.

-Promotions directors can use a number of marketing tactics including live broadcast events, public contests, and giveaways, to name just a few.
-It’s also your duty to attend all promotional events to ensure that everything goes well and to interact with event attendees.
+Promotions directors can use several marketing tactics including live broadcast events, public contests, and giveaways, to name just a few.
+You also must attend all promotional events to ensure that everything goes well and to interact with event attendees.